 Although synthetic data can be useful in certain cases, it's important to know its ethical and qualitative potential drawbacks.
 Due to its inherent limitations, it is crucial to consider the characteristics of the target domain, the quality of the synthetic data, and ethical considerations before choosing to use synthetic data.

-To further extend, wise machine-learning engineers would be well-inspired to prefer a small but very well-labeled dataset to a more extensive yet least qualitative dataset to train their model on.
+In light of the potential drawbacks associated with synthetic data mentioned above, wise machine learning engineers would be well-inspired to prefer a small but very well-labeled dataset over a larger yet less qualitative dataset for training their model.

 Real-World Examples of Synthetic Data Usage